jadecobra/python_tdd_exercises/source/dictionaries.rst

            self.assertEqual(dictionaries.a_dict(), dict(key='value'))
            self.assertEqual({"key": "value"}, dict(key='value'))

-Create a dictionary with numbers as keys
+How to create a dictionary with numbers as keys
 ----------------------------------------

 RED: make it fail